BernardoAG/Quiniela/README.md

 # Quiniela

-Project to create a match betting system for the World Cup of 2018
+Project to create a soccer match betting system for the World Cup of 2018